DIVING INTO THE WRECK WILL RESUME IN FEBRUARY

 I'm scared to share my work.
 Any advice about that?

 If you're seriously considering a nonfiction writing workshop, then you're probably ready to share your work.
-You just have to take that leap.
+You just have to take the plunge.
 While we don't do trust falls in workshop, sharing our work is kind of the same thing.
 Two agreements we always make are to respect each other's life experiences and to maintain confidentiality.

 What makes your workshop different from all of the others?

-Based on past participants' feedback, I'd say it's the intimacy that's developed by holding a weekly workshop in a cozy home, and the caring community that's developed.
+Based on past participants' feedback, I'd say it's the intimacy that's developed through mindful workshopping and the caring community that comes from that practice.
 But maybe I should let past workshoppers answer this one.
 To read testimonials, go here.

 I really want to publish something ASAP.
 Can you help?